Toufik-BHM/Top-10-Ethereum-NFTs-with-Dune-Analytics-API/README.md

 ### Additional Requirements

-- **Dune API Key**: You need to obtain an API key from Dune Analytics and store it in `Dune API Key/dune-api-key.env` file.
+- **Dune API Key**: You need to obtain an API key from Dune Analytics and store it in `dune api key/dune-api-key.env` file.

 Once you have installed the above dependencies and obtained your Dune API key, you can run the script successfully.